 On the other hand, expert witnesses do have specialized knowledge, training, or experience about certain issues in the case.
 Expert witnesses in accident cases may include accident reconstructions, medical specialists, economists, or vocational rehabilitation experts.
 Experts use their specialized knowledge and apply it to the facts and circumstances of a personal injury case.
 They may also be able to use their specialized knowledge and apply it to hypothetical scenarios pertaining to the accident victim and his or her injuries and damages.

 If you have sustained injuries in an accident that was not your fault, you need experienced legal counsel on your side.
-The St. Petersburg personal injury lawyers at Dolman Law Group are experienced negotiators and trial lawyers.
+The St. Petersburg personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA are experienced negotiators and trial lawyers.
 If your case proceeds forward to trial, our lawyers can retain the necessary experts and prepare all witnesses to make a favorable presentation at trial.

 Accident Victims, Friends, and Family Members